 Be careful with processed foods.

-Clean eating does not mean totally excluding processed foods.
+Clean eating does not mean excluding processed foods.
 Categorically, when we slice, blend, and cook at home, we are also processing food.
-The difference with most processed bought in store is processed beyond the “point of recognition,” which makes it unhealthy.
-Nature does not color chips, cereals, and candies with neon colors.
-Watch for any food loaded with sugar, refined grains, and long list of ingredients that we ordinarily do not understand.
-Watch out also for any food that contain hydrogenated oils.
+The difference with most processed bought in the store is processed beyond the “point of recognition,” which makes it unhealthy.
+Nature does not use color chips, cereals, and candies with neon colors.
+Watch for any food loaded with sugar, refined grains, and a long list of ingredients that we ordinarily do not understand.
+Watch out also for any food that contains hydrogenated oils.

 We call it clean processed foods like yogurt and whole wheat grains.
-We suggest to make your own salad dressings, mayo, broth, pasta sauce, and hummus at home.
+We suggest making your salad dressings, mayo, broth, pasta sauce, and hummus at home.
 When you need to buy processed food in a store, just read and watch out for the ingredient list.
-Experts explain that our body digest these unprocessed and processed foods differently.
+Experts explain that our body digests these unprocessed and processed foods differently.